 Argomall is an eCommerce store based in the Philippines selling consumer goods.
 Their bot enables customers to find out key information about Argomall (including delivery details) as well as ask questions and talk to an Argomall support agent.

 The bot was created with two key goals in mind i.e. to help streamline the sales process and to improve live chat and support experience, enabling customers to chat with an agency at any stage of the sales process.

 How bots can fit best for customer engagement of your eCommerce site.

 - Provide personalized experience – Customers are more likely to make a purchase from a brand that provides personalized experiences.
-Using chatbots, you can provide personalized experiences at all customer touchpoints.
+You can use a chatbot template for e-commerce carousel and provide personalized experiences at all customer touchpoints.

 - Recommending the right products – Bots are widely used to improve customer service, suggesting customers find the right products or services.
 Bots provide a more streamlined user experience and save them an unnecessary hassle.

 - Predict user’s intent – AI-powered chatbots have the capability to detect intent and follow up with relevant conversation flows to engage and delight customers.
 When you trigger a bot based on the user’s intent, you don’t miss out on sales opportunities.